910: Road Investment Strategy 2 survives legal challenge plus a quashing

 Incidentally on the legal issues, I always advise that it is much safer to say you have taken something into account and give it very little weight than not to take it into account, as you are then subject to a test of irrationality rather than having made a legal error.

-On 8 July the High Court quashed the third DCO to suffer such a fate, the A38 Derby Junctions DCO promoted by Highways England.
+On 8 July the High Court quashed the third DCO to suffer such a fate, the A38 Derby Junctions DCO promoted by National Highways.
 Details have only recently been published.

-The project was to widen parts of the A38 near Derby and was promoted by Highways England.
+The project was to widen parts of the A38 near Derby and was promoted by National Highways.
 Like the other two quashed DCOs, however (Manston and Norfolk Vanguard) the challenges were of the Secretary of State’s decision to grant the DCO rather than a challenge to anything the applicant did.

 Like Manston but unlike Norfolk Vanguard, the challenge did not go to a hearing, the Secretary of State decided not to defend the challenge on one of its grounds, and the two sides agreed a form of court order that was then endorsed by the court, three weeks ago.